RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/hoist.md

 ![max_pic](./warping_and_winding.jpg)

 ### Reeding (or drawing-in)
 When the beam is fitted to the loom, the warp threads (often hundreds, or thousands) must be threaded through guides, or heddles.
 The loom moves the warp threads alternating up and down, then down and up as it creates the cloth.
-That's so that a block of wood - called a shuttle - can shoot in betweem them.
+That's so that a block of wood - called a shuttle - can shoot in between them.
 It carries the weft thread.
 The power loom does this automatically and very fast, so it's important that the threads stay in place.
 ![max_pic](./reeding_or_drawing_in.jpg)

-## Spinning and Weaving - 1856 - 1882
+## Spinning and Weaving - from 1856 to 1882
 This is now the golden age of the mill.
 The great achievement was to be able to spin and weave, at scale, on the same site.
+They call this 'vertical integration'.
 The warehouse building was built next door to the spinning mill, and over the top of the waterwheel.
 It was able to take-over all the preparation, inspection and despatch departments from the North weaving shed, leaving more room for looms.